NYES Will Improve Energy Flow & Reliability With Minimal Community Impacts

-Streamlines the utility corridor with a new structure design, and permanently eliminates approximately 260 structures along the main project route.
+Streamlines the utility corridor with a new structure design, and permanently eliminates approximately 230 structures.

 Alleviates energy bottlenecks, allowing for the efficient flow of clean energy resources from Upstate New York in support of the New York State Climate Leadership and Community Protection Act, which calls for 70% of New York State’s electricity to come from renewable sources by 2030.